littleosbook/littleosbook/syscalls.md

 allow PL3 access.

-Whenever inter-privilege level interrupts occur, the processor pushes a few important registers on the stack - the same ones we used to enter user mode [before](#user-mode), see figure 6-4, section 6.12.1, in the Intel manual [@intel3a].
+Whenever inter-privilege level interrupts occur, the processor pushes a few important registers onto the stack - the same ones we used to enter user mode [before](#user-mode), see figure 6-4, section 6.12.1, in the Intel manual [@intel3a].
 What stack is used?
 The same section in the Intel manual [@intel3a] specifies that if an interrupt leads to code executing at a numerically lower